adey-px/cluster-music/README.md

 4. <a href="https://fontawesome.com/" target="_blank">Font Awesome:</a> It uses Font Awesome for form input fields and button icons
 5. <a href="https://www.javascript.com/" target="_blank">JavaScript:</a> It uses vanilla JavaScript for audio player functionality
 6. <a href="https://www.djangoproject.com/" target="_blank">Django:</a>  It uses Django framework based on Python Language.
 The Django technology is to develop the site's dynamic content, CRUD Operations, user authentication and other programming functionalities

-7. <a href="https://www.sqlite.org/index.html" target="_blank">SQLite:</a> It uses default SQLite database engine in Django to store data
+7. <a href="https://www.postgresql.org/" target="_blank">Postgres:</a> It uses  Postgres database to store data
-8. <a href="https://www.pythonanywhere.com/" target="_blank">Python Anywhere:</a> It uses Python Anywhere platform as a Service for deployment to make the application visible and available for the public
+8. <a href="https://www.heroku.com/" target="_blank">Heroku:</a> It uses Heroku platform as a Service for deployment to make the application visible and available for the public

 ## 4.0 Testing